Does Visualizing Goals Work? Here’s What the Research Says

-So many people are talking about visualization on social media.
-“Visualize your destiny” and you’ll achieve it.
+So many people on social media are talking about visualization to achieve your goals.
+They say things like, "Visualize your destiny, and you'll achieve it."

-Think, daydream, and brainstorm about all the amazing things you’re capable of.
+Focus, think, daydream, and brainstorm about all the amazing things you're capable of.⁣ See your desired outcome in your head.

-Envision yourself landing that promotion, winning that show, doubling your business revenue, navigating parties without food anxiety.
+Envision yourself landing that promotion, winning that show, doubling your business revenue, and navigating parties without food anxiety.⁣ All this visualization might lower your blood pressure and feelings of worry (Kappes & Oettingen, 2011)⁣, but it's not optimal in pursuit of your goals.⁣

-Positive visualization alone can put your body in a lower energy state, essentially “tricking” yourself into thinking you’ve already achieved your goal.
+Positive visualization alone can put your body in a lower energy state and essentially "trick" you into thinking you've already achieved your goal.⁣ You'll feel like you've done all the hard work and can relax.⁣

 But that’s not exactly helpful when we still need to freaking do the thing.
 You still need to put in the work to get the promotion, win the show, double your business revenue, and navigate parties without food anxiety.

-Oettingen and Wadden (1991) did a study where 25 women going through a weight loss program completed assessments of realistic expectations and fantasy.
+Let's look at more research on visualization techniques.
+Oettingen and Wadden (1991) did a study in which 25 women going through a weight loss program completed assessments of realistic expectations and fantasy expectations.

 Another study on visualization conducted by Kappes and Oettingen (2011) looked at time management.

-The researchers had 40 students participate in the study, and the students were divided into two groups.
+The researchers had 40 students participate in the study, and the students were divided into two groups: a fantasy group and a neutral group.

 The neutral group was asked to generate and write down their thoughts and daydreams about the coming week.
 They were not directed to be positive or negative.